 We were told to book ahead because the lines would be really long to get tickets.
 We quickly discovered that wasn't the case.
 There was actually no line and we walked right up to get our tickets.
 It was a Sunday in November so that might have to do with the ease of entrance.

 The museum was huge and the building itself was very impressive.
 We were there for about 2-3 hours.
 You could spend as little as an hour or over 5 hours depending on your interest in paintings and (some) sculptures.

 (the Uffizi gallery is just past this square in the center of the image)

 5. Go on a Wine Tour

 Do you like good wine?
 How about good wine at an authentic vineyard in Tuscany?
-There are a lot of different tours to choose from and the one we decided on The Grape Escape tour by Italy on a Budget.
-Overall it was a great tour but it felt a bit rushed as we had two wine tastings and a visit to San Gimignano within 8 hours (and drive times in between).
+There are a lot of different tours to choose from and we decided on The Grape Escape tour by Italy on a Budget.
+Overall it was a great tour.
+A few times it felt a bit rushed as we had two wine tastings and a visit to San Gimignano within an 8hr timeframe (and drive times in between).
 I had read that some reviewers felt this way but we wanted multiple experiences in a day.
 Overall it was a really fun day and I recommend getting out to the countryside to taste delicious Italian wine straight from the local grapes.

 6. Visit Neighboring Medieval Villages Siena or San Gimignano

-On our tour our last stop was the medieval town of San Gimignano.
-If you go to Florence, both Siena and San Gimignano are only about an hour away by car or bus and both are worth a visit.
+The last stop on our tour was the medieval town of San Gimignano.
+If you go to Florence, both Siena and San Gimignano are only about an hour away by car or bus and both are well worth a visit.
 I had been to Siena before and was excited to see San Gimignano.
 Both are medieval and high on hilltops overlooking the Tuscan valley below and quite beautiful.

-So I've never been to Manhattan and have zero reference, but do you see the similarities?!
+Also, I've never been to Manhattan so I have zero reference, but do you see the similarities?!
 Our guide told us it looks like the Manhattan skyline, so I will blindly believe him.

 Just look at these streets!